jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

 - Each log macro call eventually calls `rcutils_logging_get_logger_effective_level(name)` which ([on some occasions](#ancestorallocation)) allocates memory.
 Hence:
   - rclcpp should be initialized with a realtime-compliant memory allocator,
-  - This seems currently not possible due to [this](https://github.com/ros2/rcl/issues/1036) and [this](https://github.com/ros2/rcl/issues/1037),
+  - **This seems currently not possible due to [this](https://github.com/ros2/rcl/issues/1036) and [this](https://github.com/ros2/rcl/issues/1037),**
-  - As a workaround: don´t use child loggers (i.e. with dot separated names such as "parent_logger.child_logger", or by call of `Logger::get_child("name")`) for log macros in a realtime part of your code.
+  - As a workaround: don't use child loggers (i.e. with dot separated names such as "parent_logger.child_logger", or by call of `Logger::get_child("name")`) for log macros in a realtime part of your code.

 </br>